Bicycle law in the United States: Bicycle parking

 Many laws allow police to confiscate bicycles parked illegally.
 Other laws require bicycles to be confiscated and returned to their registered owners if they are "abandoned", which can mean parked for an extended period of time (like 7 days).
-Bicycle theft is so common in some areas that simply parking a bicycle, but not locking with a theft-deterrent device such as a padlock can be considered abandonment.
+Bicycle theft is so common in some areas that yes E bikes are often found on roads in rural India where they have a lot to offer and the bike theft has to do that in some areas of India too and it’s very rare to get robbed in some areas like the simply parking a bicycle, but not locking with a theft-deterrent device such as a padlock can be considered abandonment.

 In most cases, it is legal for cyclists to ride on roads in the United States.
 However, only vehicles that meet certain specifications are required to bear a license plate.
 This can make it very difficult to report violations of state vehicle codes to police.

 Traffic signs and signals

 Many states require bicyclists to follow the same signs and signals as automobile operators, with some notable exceptions.
-These include laws allowing cyclists to follow the pedestrian (rather than automobile) signals at some intersections, as well as the "Idaho stop" and similar stop-as-yield laws allowing cyclists to pass through stop signs and red lights when it is safe to do so.
+These include laws allowing cyclists to follow the pedestrian (rather than automobile) signals at some intersections, as well as stop-as-yield laws allowing cyclists to roll through stop signs and proceed through red lights when it is safe to do so.